 ANNISTON, Ala .-- The Rev. N. Quentus Reynolds, recently appointed to the school board here, says he will propose that the board initiate a program of black history in the schools.

 "This is a thing we really need to do," said Reynolds, a black minister.
-"Most of the books are really white. and the students just never see much about the Negro.
-We've been robbed on what we contributed to history."
+"Most of the books are really white, and the students just never see much on what we contributed to history."

 REGISTRATION WORKERS REST